reserve-protocol/reserve-index-dtf/README.md

 1. Can provide `[0, 0]` to _fully_ defer to the trade curator for pricing.
 In this mode the auction CANNOT be opened permissionlessly.
 Loss can arise either due to the trade curator setting `startPrice` too low, or due to precision issues from traversing too large a range.
 2. Can provide `[startPrice, 0]` to defer to the trade curator for _just_ the `endPrice`.
 In this mode the auction CANNOT be opened permissionlessly.
 Loss can arise due solely to precision issues only.
 3. Can provide `[startPrice, endPrice]` to defer to the trade curator for the `startPrice`.
 In this mode the auction CAN be opened permissionlessly, after a delay.
-Loss is minimal.
+Suggested default option.

-The `TRADE_CURATOR` can choose to raise `startPrice` within a limit of 100x, and `endPrice` by any amount.
+The `TRADE_CURATOR` can always choose to raise `startPrice` within a limit of 100x, and `endPrice` by any amount.
 They cannot lower either value.

 The price range (`startPrice / endPrice`) must be less than `1e9` to prevent precision issues.